rchain/rchain/rholang/doc/rholangtut-0.2.md

 5, 11, 17) We define different methods which can be called by sending a message on `port`.
 This is done by specifying mutually exclusive patterns the message on `port` can match, with the first element of the message being the method name and subsequent elements being the argument(s) and return channel.
 Using the `<=` arrow instead of the `<-` arrow means that the `for`s are "replicated".
 This gives them the same behavior as `contract`s, i.e. the process listening for messages on `port` persists after spawning an instance of its body.

-8) We take advantage of being able to quote any process to make a name in order to create a unique name for each value to be stored at. `*ticket | *table` is the process produced by the concurrent composition of the processes produced by unquoting the names `ticket` and `table`.
+8) We take advantage of being able to quote any process to make a name in order to create a unique name for each value to be stored at.
+The process `*ticket | *table` is produced by the concurrent composition of the processes produced by unquoting the names `ticket` and `table`.
 That process can then be quoted to form a unique name that is then used to store the value by sending it on the name.

 ## Dining philosophers and deadlock